Screenix

 • Slow development pace

-• No zoom or cursor tracking
+• No zoom or cursor overlay

 5